Not the Wisest Place to Hike

 This dumb page allows me to ask a question I’ve had for 20 years.
 Why is Berlin’s high school mascot the Redcoats?
 They even utilize a presumably military guy:

 The Redcoats were the British during the Revolution.
 They were the bad guys.
 Is Berlin a hotbed of Tory sympathizers?
 I’m sure there’s some explanation for this, but my 30 seconds of Googling yielded nothing but the above picture.
+Read more about this and other Berlin mysteries, here.

 I walked through the lot and then around the baseball field.
 This baseball field is dedicated to Police Sergeant John C. “Zip” Zipadelli, one of Berlin’s first constables in 1945 and served as police officer until the day he died.
 He was a well known local ballplayer and later in life managed baseball teams for local athletic leagues.
 Zip help found a town volunteer fire department and organize the modern Berlin Police Department while raising money for the Jimmy Fund cancer research organization.